AdvWeeb/tldr-frontend/docs/ARCHITECTURE.md

 ## Overview

-SecureMail is a single-page application (SPA) built with React that demonstrates secure authentication patterns using email/password and Google OAuth.
-The application follows a component-based architecture with centralized state management and protected routing.
+The application is a full-stack email client built with React frontend and NestJS backend.
+It implements secure OAuth 2.0 authentication with Google for Gmail access, JWT-based session management, and real-time email synchronization.

 ## Architecture Diagram